Phase 2: Evaluating Hash Functions

 - You may not copy code for other parts of the assignment, including hash tables themselves.

-Thus, you may use ChatGPT to
+Thus, you may use a conversation with ChatGPT to

 - Suggest sources to find C++ hash functions,